uqfoundation/klepto/README.md

 Klepto provides the following keymaps::

 * 'keymap' - keys are raw python objects
-* 'hashmap' - keys are the hash for the python object
+* 'hashmap' - keys are a hash for the python object
-* 'stringmap' - keys are the `__repr__` for the python object
+* 'stringmap' - keys are the python object cast as a string
 * 'picklemap' - keys are the serialized python object

 Klepto also includes a few useful decorators providing::

-* simple, shallow, or deep rounding
+* simple, shallow, or deep rounding of function arguments
+* cryptographic key generation, with masking of selected arguments

 Current Release
 ---------------